sanathp/statusok/README.md

 Monitor Your Website and Apis from your computer.Get Notified through slack or email when your server is down or response time more than expected.

+## Simple Setup

-## Simple Setup to monitor your website and recieve a notitification to Gmail when your website is down
+Simple Setup to monitor your website and recieve a notitification to Gmail when your website is down

 Step 1: Write a config.json with the url information
 ```